-The MHP10 is designed for general Withstand (Flash) testing of electrical equipment and insulating materials.
-The instrument is operated from a nominal 230 V 50/60 Hz mains supply and has a variable output voltage providing up to 3 kV a.c.
-The instrument is self contained in a sheet steel cabinet, with simple to use controls on the front face of the unit.
-Customer terminals, accessed behind a rear panel, enable connection for external relay control, external indicator beacon and external safety interlocks.
+The MHP1 and MHP2 Testers are designed for general Withstand (Flash) testing of electrical equipment and insulating materials.
+The instruments are operated from a nominal 115 V or 230 V 50/60 Hz mains supply pre-set at the factory, and have a variable output voltage providing up to 3 kV a.c.
+(MHP1 and MHP2) and up to 4 kV d.c.
+(MHP2 only).
+The instruments are self contained in a sheet steel cabinet, with simple to use controls on the front face of the unit.
+Customer terminals, accessed behind a rear panel enable connection for external relay control, external indicator beacon and external safety interlocks.
 An optional remote switch facility is available.
 The instruments have been designed for indoor use only and as such should not be used in harsh conditions or outside.
 The instruments are designed for Installation Category II use.
 Installation Category II relates to transient overvoltages likely to be met on grounded (earthed) receptacles (socket outlets).
 The instrument is supplied with a 3 wire power cord.
 The instrument must be used with a grounded (earthed) supply, and all 3 wires must be connected.